Towson

 There are many types of heads, so what type of head should you use?
 Each type of head produces a different tone, and some are more durable than others.
 Drum heads are generally made of different types of plastic:

-Generally speaking, if you play on a regular basis, it’s a good idea to change your batter heads every six months to a year.
+If you play on a regular basis, it’s a good idea to change your batter heads every six months to a year.
 The snare drum is hit the most often, so it may need replacing more often.
 Kick drum heads generally last the longest.
 Resonant heads don’t need to be replaced as often as batter heads; you can usually change them every second or third time you change your batter heads.

 How to change drum heads